-Contemporary composers such as Wim Dirriwachter and Sylvia Maessen have been writing for the Gauguin Ensemble: Wim Dirriwachter dedicated his ‘Four Movements’ to them (1995 Edition Donemus).
-For the ensemble’s 20th anniversary, Sylvia Maessen wrote ‘Correspondances ‘ (2016).
-In 2019, the ensemble commissioned Sylvia Maessen to write another composition, in honor of the 200th anniversary year of the birth of Clara Schumann.
-The new piece ‘Clara’ was premiered on 18 October 2019.
+Other Dutch composers such as Wim Dirriwachter and Sylvia Maessen also wrote for the Gauguin Ensemble: Wim Dirriwachter dedicated his ‘Four Movements’ to them (1995 publisher Donemus), and in honor of the ensemble’s 20th anniversary, Sylvia Maessen wrote ‘Correspondances ‘ (2016).
+In 2019, the same composer wrote the work ‘Clara’ for them, on the occasion of the 200th year of Clara Schumann’s birth.

-The very meaning of making music for the Gauguin Ensemble is all about creating contrasts, depth and tension, playing with passion and temperament.
-The reference to the painter Paul Gauguin was an obvious choice for the ensemble; this painter remains flamboyant and intriguing in his catching colors and mysticism.
-The neurological phenomenon of ‘synesthesia’ (‘tasting’ colors, or ‘seeing’ sounds) is very tangible in his art.
-In an interview with L’Écho de Paris published on 15 March 1895, Gauguin explains that his developing tactical approach is reaching for synesthesia.
-He states:
+For the Gauguin Ensemble, making music is about creating contrasts, depth and tension, about passion and temperament.
+The reference to the painter Paul Gauguin, flamboyant and intriguing because of his gripping color palette and implicit mysticism, was obvious in the choice of name: the neurological phenomenon of synesthesia (the ’taste’ of colors, or the ‘seeing’ of sounds) is palpable in his oeuvre.
+In an interview with L’Écho de Paris, published on March 15, 1895, Gauguin stated:

 « Every feature in my paintings is carefully considered and calculated in advance.
-Just as in a musical composition, if you like.
-My simple object, which I take from daily life or from nature, is merely a pretext, which helps me by the means of a definite arrangement of lines and colours to create symphonies and harmonies. (…) they do not give direct expression to any idea, their only purpose is to stimulate the imagination – just as music does without the aid of ideas or pictures – simply by that mysterious affinity which exists between certain arrangements of colours and lines and our minds.”
+Just like in a musical composition, if you will.
+My simple object, which I take from everyday life or from nature, is just a pretext that helps me through a definite arrangement of lines and colors to create symphonies and harmonies. (…) … their sole purpose is to stimulate the imagination – just as music does without the help of ideas or images – simply through that mysterious relationship that exists between certain arrangements of colors and lines and our mind. »

 NB.
 Karlien Bartels plays a cello by C.A.
 Miremont (1882), a kind loan from the ‘Nationaal Muziekinstrumenten Fonds’, Amsterdam.